 Kingston Transit offers the Rack and Roll program all year.
 It allows transit riders to put their bikes on the front of the bus.
 See the Rack and Roll Guide.

 Perhaps you live too far from the downtown core to take transit.
 Why not consider one of Kingston's park and ride sites.
 Park your car for free and take transit.

-- Free Grade 9 and 10 Transit Pass:
+- Free Grade 9 to 12 Transit Pass:

-As a pilot program, students in grade 9 and 10 are offered free transit passes to encourage them to make transit part of their lifestyle.
+Students in grade 9 to 12 are offered free transit passes to encourage them to make transit part of their lifestyle.

 Carpool and car share.